drkameleon/ante/content/docs/If.md

     2

-//error, return type of else branch does not match the then branch let t = if len greeting > 11 then "" else 3
+//error, return type of else branch does not match the then branch t = if len greeting > 11 then "" else 3
 ```